greghendershott/def-jambda/README.md

   (* x y))
 ```

-Granted this uses _types_ not _contracts_, but the point is that
+Of course this must use types (instead of contracts).
+However there is
-difference in _form_ is more than it needs to be.
+also a difference in _form_.
+That seems unnecessary.

-Indeed, when it comes time to document things, Scribble's `defproc`
+Indeed, when we write documentation, Scribble's `defproc` uses exactly
-uses exactly the same form:
+the same form for untyped and typed:

 ```racket
 ;; Untyped